berehovskyi/apex-stream/docs/Enumerables/ObjectSequence.md

 ##### `public virtual override ObjectEnumerable flatMapTo(IFunction mapper)`

-Returns a new `ObjectEnumerable` with `Object` elements as a result of replacing each element of this sequence with the contents of a mapped iterable created by applying the specified `mapper` function to each element. <p>Stateless Intermediate Operation.</p>
+Returns a new `ObjectEnumerable` with `Object` elements as a result of replacing each element of this sequence with the contents of a mapped iterable created by applying the specified `mapper` function to each element.
+Mapped `null` values are skipped. <p>Stateless Intermediate Operation.</p>

 ###### Parameters